1.1 These Terms and Conditions govern the provision of Services and related performance by the Provider to the Customer.

 18.5 In the event that the Contract, these Terms and Conditions and any other document referred to in the Contract or these Terms and Conditions are contradictory to any extent, then the following order of priority of documents shall apply:

 18.6 The Customer declares that it is not bankrupt or in liquidation or subject to insolvency proceedings as of the date of conclusion of the Contract.

-18.7 The Customer is obliged to inform the Provider of its bankruptcy or threatened bankruptcy, the commencement of insolvency proceedings against it or the execution or judicial enforcement of a decision ordered in relation to its property or the threat of such a state (the issuance of a decision that in all likelihood will not be complied with by the Customer), within 5 days of the moment when the Customer became or could have become aware of this fact.
+18.7 The Customer is obliged to inform the Provider of its bankruptcy or threatened bankruptcy, the commencement of insolvency proceedings against it or the execution or judicial enforcement of a decision ordered in relation to its property or the threat of such a situation (the issuance of a decision that in all likelihood will not be complied with by the Customer), within five days of the moment when the Customer became or could have become aware of this fact.

 18.8 The Contract shall be binding on both Contracting Parties and their successors in title.

 18.9 The Contracting Parties shall not be entitled to assign their claims under the Contract to third parties without the prior written consent of the other Contracting Party.